Dan Humphrey: Television series

-Dan "Lonely Boy" Humphrey is the son of rocker Rufus Humphrey, and the older brother of Jenny Humphrey.
-His best friend is Vanessa Abrams, who is secretly in love with him.
+The character Dan "Lonely Boy" Humphrey is the son of rocker Rufus Humphrey, and the older brother of Jenny Humphrey.
 Dan and his family reside in Brooklyn.
 He is a writer and attends the St. Jude's School for boys.
 He has longed for Serena van der Woodsen since a party when they were fifteen and she was the only person who was nice to him.
-In the beginning of the show, Dan has had somewhat of a disgust towards Serena's childhood best friend, Blair Waldorf, however as the seasons progress he develops a close friendship with her.

 Season 1

 His mother lives away from home, in Hudson, as an artist.
 Compared to his wealthy classmates at St. Jude's, Dan is financially inferior.

 Dan is one of the first people to see Serena back in person.
 He accidentally bumps into her, causing her to fall and spill the contents of her purse and leave behind her cellphone.
 In an attempt to see her again, he returns the phone to The New York Palace Hotel where she lives.
-He runs into Serena there and ends up on a date that with her so she does not have to go to the "Kiss On The Lips" party which Blair is throwing.
-They have a rocky first date, going to his dad's concert.
-The date is ended early because he gets a text from Jenny saying that she needs help at the party.
+He runs into Serena and ends up on a date with her so she does not have to go to the "Kiss On The Lips" party which Blair is throwing.
+They have a rocky first date and it ends early because he gets a text from his sister in the show saying that she needs help at the party.
 Serena helps Jenny and saves her from Chuck Bass.
 Dan is highly embarrassed after this, as at the end of the date he only waves to her from a taxi.
 He and Serena end up going out again but he leaves her after Blair tells him about Serena and Nate hooking up at a party when Nate and Blair were a couple.
 They make up and become a constant source of attention.

-Behind the scenes, though, is Dan's childhood best friend Vanessa, who is clearly jealous of Serena and very much in love with Dan.
-Dan is oblivious to this.
+Behind the scenes is Dan's childhood best friend Vanessa, who is clearly jealous of Serena and very much in love with Dan, but he is oblivious to this.
 Despite Dan's clear preference for Serena, Serena cannot help but feel jealous of how close Dan is with Vanessa.